languantan/journey-as-dev/README.md

 # Development work

-- Assigned tickets to do
+- Assigned tickets to do, give estimates so that PM can track better
-- Senior dev told me to write test, showed me fizz-buzz
+- New joiner came, I told him to write tests, showed him fizz-buzz
-- Read articles about Unit Tests
+- Share articles about Unit Tests
-- Learned a new term, Test Driven Development.
-Sounds cool, but hard to do
+- Learned a new term, Pull Requests
-- Learned Git
+- Learned git pull --rebase

 # Choice of IDE